Counseling at The Green House

 Now I specialize in working with Highly Sensitive Persons (HSP’s).
 High sensitivity is not limited to emotions, but is a more broad experience of the senses.
 It is directly related to the rate at which one absorbs and processes information.
 For this reason, existing in the world on a daily basis demands more bandwidth from the central nervous system of an HSP than those that are not.
 Anxiety and depression in HSP’s are often symptoms of their bandwidth being exceeded for a prolonged period of time - for some, their entire lives.

 The needs of an HSP are unique, and, therefore, require unique care and understanding.
 I aim to help clients develop awareness around how they use their sensitive energy and make adjustments to restore balance in their lives.
 Living in balance, we relate to ourselves and the world differently, making space to experience the many gifts of being an HSP!

 Lisa Floyd, NCC, LMHC-A

 Lisa is a graduate of Indiana Wesleyan University.
-She has completed Brainspotting Phase 1 and Brainspotting Phase 2 trainings, and is on track for certification.
+She is a certified Brainspotting Therapist.
 She is also Internal Family Systems (IFS) Therapy informed.
 She enjoys working with those who have experienced complex trauma, dissociation, DID, cult survivors, and eating disorders, among others.